 And of course there’s our old favourite, the newly reopened Daydream Island, which has been made even better for families with its Skippers Kids Club, glass bottom boat tours, playground, modern interconnecting rooms and suites for families as well as special access rooms.
 But the star of its family friendly show is its Living Reef where kids can immerse themselves amongst the amazing creatures of the reef, and learn about the ocean.

 He said: “I really liked Club Croc because I got my own room, and the TV had awesome movies playing.
 Plus they had a really cool pool that looked like a lagoon and it had all these different little sections and an island in the middle, which made it great for playing tip and other games with my sister.
 The restaurant there was great too, we had awesome tacos for lunch (I recommend the fish ones).
 And they bought an epic tropical fruit platter to our room as well as cool flavoured popcorn that we gobbled it while we watched Fantastic Mr Fox in bed with mama.
 It’s an awesome hotel for families.”

 She said: “I liked Club Croc because it had a big pool and a really yummy buffet but I also liked BIG 4 because they had jumping pillows and mini golf.”

-Disclosure: The Eats Worlds were hosted by the lovely people at Tourism and Events Queensland but as always, all opinions, gorging and fishy frolicking are our own.
+Disclosure: The Eats Worlds were hosted in the Whitsunday Islands by the lovely folk at Tourism and Events Queensland but as always, all opinions, gorging and fishy frolicking are our own.